Michael Crick: Leaving Newsnight and after

 In April 2019, Crick announced he had retired from Channel 4 and ITN, stating that he was "looking forward to an exciting new life writing books again, and all sorts of other activity in journalism and other fields."
 He has since joined Mail Plus.

-In June 2022 Michael launched a twitter account called Tomorrow's MPs, documenting the election process of parties in the runup to the next general election hoping to shed light.
+In June 2022, Crick launched a Twitter account called Tomorrow's MPs, documenting the election process of parties selecting candidates in the run-up to the 2024 general election.
 Since then Crick has documented several seats and raised issues about the way parties conduct their election process.

-This account currently has 28.1k followers.
-The page has been a subject of somewhat controversy in political commentary circles, accusing Crick of showing his bias to particular candidates, through the amount and style of information provided.
+Crick regularly featured on Jacob Rees-Mogg's programme on GB News.
+In November 2023, he spoke to Neil Oliver on GB News in a segment on freedom of speech.
+During his appearance, he said that Ofcom should regulate the channel for being politically biased, saying: "I've been fighting bias in television for a very long time, and it's one of the reasons I left Channel 4 News 'cause I thought it was left-wing biased, and I think Ofcom, which is one of the weakest institutions on the planet, should get a grip on you lot.
+It's absurd that you have Tory MP, after Tory MP, after Tory MP, two leaders of the Brexit Party [as hosts], and hardly any Labour MPs – you are a right-wing channel and the rules in this country are very clear."
+Crick was subsequently removed from the programme and studio following his remarks, and later described GB News as a "right-wing propaganda channel".

 Personal life

-Crick lives in Wandsworth, south London, with his partner Lucy Hetherington, an executive TV producer who has managed documentaries and current affairs programmes.
+Crick lives in Wandsworth, South London, with his partner Lucy Hetherington, an executive TV producer of documentaries and current affairs programmes.
 She is the daughter of former Guardian editor Alastair Hetherington.
 They have a daughter, Isabel, born in 2006.

 He also has an older daughter, Catherine, born in 1987, from his former marriage to Margaret Crick, who was his wife from 1985 to 2008.
-Margaret was a former TV presenter who published a biography of Jeffrey Archer's wife Mary in 2005.
+Margaret was a former TV presenter who published a biography of Mary Archer in 2005.

 A keen supporter of Manchester United, he has written several books on the team as well as his political works.
-In 1998–99 he was the organiser of the Shareholders United Against Murdoch campaign which successfully opposed the proposed takeover of United by BSkyB.
+In 1998–99 he was the organiser of the Shareholders United Against Murdoch campaign, which successfully opposed the proposed takeover of United by BSkyB.
 He later served as Vice-Chairman of Shareholders United.
 "The BBC weren't very pleased" at his involvement, he said in 2007.

-Since 2012 Crick has been a lay member of the board of governors of the University of Manchester, and he also sits on the board of Manchester University Press.
+Since 2012 Crick has been a lay member of the Board of Governors of the University of Manchester, and he also sits on the board of Manchester University Press.